Chicken and Steak Fajitas for a Crowd — Done in 20 Minutes

 What kind of pan should I use for chicken and steak fajitas?

 You want a large, wide pan that can hold everything without crowding.
 A 12-inch skillet or sauté pan is ideal.
-I use my SENSARTE Nonstick Ceramic Saute Pan (Shop on Amazon) — it is PFOA-free, induction compatible, and distributes heat beautifully.
+I use my SENSARTE 12-inch nonstick ceramic sauté pan — it is PFOA-free, induction compatible, and distributes heat beautifully.
 A cast iron skillet also works wonderfully if you want that classic sizzle.
 Whatever you use, make sure it is fully preheated before the meat goes in — that is how you get the sear.

 How many people does this chicken and steak fajitas recipe serve?